usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

 This article is a massively abbreviated version of my [full build log](https://michael-crum.com/FAST-ROBOTS-2023/intro/).
 Check that out if you want any of the specifics.

 This robot was developed as part of ECE 4160: Fast Robots at Cornell University.
-My work builds off of course starter code and also of the work from past students.
+My work builds off of course starter code and the work from past students.
 You can find all of their pages [here](https://cei-lab.github.io/FastRobots-2023/StudentPages.html), and I am so grateful for their help.
 Special thanks to Professor Kirstin Petersen for running a fantastic class.